 Contractor Disciplinary Bond Cost*

-*Prices shown are for a one year term and are based on several factors including personal credit of the owner(s), license history, license classification, personal financials of the owner(s) and prior business financials.
+*Prices shown are the minimum pricing for a one year term and are based on several factors including personal credit of the owner(s), license history, license classification, personal financials of the owner(s) and prior business financials.
 Not all available pricing tiers are shown.
 Rates do not constitute an offer of bonding and are subject to change at any time.
-Contractor Disciplinary Bond rates are dependent and will vary based on the penalty sum amount.
+Contractor Disciplinary Bond rates are dependent and will vary based on the penalty sum amount and the factors previously listed.

 Why is the Contractor Disciplinary Bond required?